(updated 8th April 2019)

 In order to avoid paying the ULEZ daily fee, petrol cars and vans will have to meet the Euro 4 emission standard, while diesels will have to meet Euro 6.
 All lorries, buses and coaches will have to be Euro VI compliant.
 Effectively, this means that petrol cars and vans registered before 2006 and diesel ones registered before 2015 will have to pay the fee, as will heavy vehicles registered before 2014.

-Following his election as Mayor, Sadiq Khan announced a new Emissions Surcharge, or ‘T-Charge’, that will apply from 23rd October 2017.
-This will be a £10-a-day fee that all vehicles that do not meet Euro 4/IV emission standards (mainly those registered before 2006) will have to pay to drive within the Congestion Charge zone, until the ULEZ comes into force.
+Yes, the ULEZ charge replaces the toxicity charge or ‘T-Charge’, that applied from 23rd October 2017 until 8th April 2019.
+A £10-a-day fee was payable for all vehicles that did not meet Euro 4/IV emission standards (mainly those registered before 2006) to drive within the Congestion Charge zone.

 Will we see similar policies outside London?